Analysis of Spin Current Generation by Elastic Waves in $f$-wave Altermagnets: Introduction

 In the present study, we investigate another physical phenomenon triggered by inversion-symmetry-breaking altermagnets.
-Specifically, we demonstrate the spin current generation by elastic waves in $f$-wave altermagnets by analyzing the tight-binding model with a three-sublattice noncollinear antiferromagnetic structure on a triangular lattice.
+Specifically, we demonstrate the spin current generation by elastic waves in $f$-wave altermagnets by analyzing the tight-binding model with a three-sublattice noncollinear antiferromagnetic structure on a triangular lattice , where the spin current generation by the electric field has been shown~\cite{Zelezny2017}.
 We show that the antisymmetric spin splitting in the form of \( k_y(k_y^2 - 3 k_x^2) \sigma_z \) naturally leads to an effective coupling between spin current and strain, which becomes the origin of the spin current generation by elastic waves.
 We also present the characteristic spin current response against the direction of the input elastic waves.
 Furthermore, we compare the present results driven by the magnetic mean field with the previous results in nonmagnetic Rashba systems, where the relativistic SOC plays a significant role~\cite{Ogawa2023}.
 Our results provide another mechanism of the spin current generation based on inversion-symmetry-breaking altermagnets, which broadens the scope of candidate materials toward spintronic applications.